 Check out the #FriendsofService hashtag after the event to RT and share anything you may have missed!
 Don’t forget to include a photo from the event if you decide to share a custom message.

-Ex.
 Thank you to all fellow @nationalservice supporters who attended the #FriendsofService event in DC last night.
 I’m grateful for your efforts to elevate the amazing work happening on the ground to benefit communities across the country.

-Ex.
 Since 2003, @Voices4Service has been working to give every American the opportunity to serve through programs like @AmeriCorps & @SeniorCorps.
 Join the growing movement: https://voicesforservice.org/take-action/join-our-movement/ #FriendsofService